John-Gravitt/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this project, I will observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
+This project will provide me with a greater understanding of how to create and use resources in Microsoft Azure.
+Also, it will show me hands-on how network traffic is transmitted and received between virtual machines. <br />

 <h2>Environments and Technologies Used</h2>